Constraining extra-fermion(s) from the Higgs boson data: Theoretical framework

 \subsection{Ratio of $c_{\gamma\gamma}$ and $c_{gg}$}

-For a better understanding of the above parametrization, we finally provide the examples of expressions for the $c_{gg}$ and $c_{\gamma\gamma}$ quantities, in the case of the existence of a $t'$ quark [same color number and electromagnetic charge as the top], an exotic (possibly vector-like) $q_{5/3}$ quark with electromagnetic charge $5/3$ and an additional $\ell'$ lepton (colorless), in terms of their physical Yukawa couplings and mass eigenvalues~: { } The dots stand for any other EF loop-contributions.
+For a better understanding of the above parametrization, we finally provide the examples of expressions for the $c_{gg}$ and $c_{\gamma\gamma}$ quantities, in the case of the existence of a $t'$ quark [same color number and electromagnetic charge as the top] (possibly vector-like as {\it e.g.} in Ref.~\cite{Cacciapaglia:2010vn,Cacciapaglia:2011fx}), an exotic $q_{5/3}$ quark with electromagnetic charge $5/3$ and an additional $\ell'$ lepton (colorless), in terms of their physical Yukawa couplings and mass eigenvalues~: { } The dots stand for any other EF loop-contributions.
 The mass assumption made in Footnote~[\ref{FootMh}] leads to real $A[\tau(m_{f'})]$ functions and thus real $c_{gg}$, $c_{\gamma\gamma}$ values, for real masses and Yukawa coupling constants, as appears clearly in the two above expressions.

 It will turn out to be instructive to express the ratio of these parameters in the simplified scenario where a new single $q'$ quark is affecting the Higgs couplings; denoting its electromagnetic charge as $Q_{q'}$ and assuming the $q'$ to have the same color representation as the top quark, this ratio reads as~: { } This ratio takes indeed a simple form that will be exploited in Section~\ref{sec:ExEF}.
 In particular, notice that $c_{\gamma \gamma} \vert_{t'} = c_{gg} \vert_{t'}$.
 Clearly, $q'$ should have non-vanishing Yukawa couplings to satisfy Eq.~(\ref{Eq:Exqp}), otherwise $c_{\gamma \gamma} \vert_{q'} = c_{gg} \vert_{q'} =0$.
 In the specific case of a vector-like $q'_{L/R}$, this one could for example constitute a singlet under the ${\rm SU(2)_L}$ gauge group and have a Yukawa coupling with another $q''_{R/L}$ state of same $Q_{q'}$ charge but embedded in a ${\rm SU(2)_L}$ doublet; then the heaviest $q^{(2)}_{L/R}$ mass eigenstate, composed of $q'_{L/R}$ and $q''_{L/R}$, could decouple from the Higgs sector so that the orthogonal $q^{(1)}_{L/R}$ composition would represent the considered unique new quark influencing significantly the Higgs couplings.